untitaker/blog/content/articles/mypy-and-python2.rst

 annotating existing Python 2 code ignores the issues that come from additional dependencies.
 Documented workarounds like ``if MYPY`` are an afterthought even for their intended purpose.
-This will likely slow down adoption of type hints in libraries and make the typeshed_ a permanent necessity.
+This will likely slow down adoption of type hints in libraries and make the typeshed_ (the repository of type annotations for third-party packages that don't have any) a permanent necessity.

 .. _typeshed: https://github.com/python/typeshed